 If you have a peripheral bone density test, you should follow up with your healthcare provider.
 Discuss whether you need additional testing, such as a central DXA test of the hip and/or spine.
 The results of a peripheral test cannot be compared with the results of a central DXA.

 People of Larger Size.
 Most central DXA machines cannot measure bone density in the hip and spine of patients who weigh more than 100 kgs.
-The machine at EHL Diagnostics can measure patients upto 150 kgs
+The latest machines can measure patients upto 150 kgs